Nonlinear2/gr-raytracer/docs/theory.md

 # Notes on general relativity and implementation details (work in progress)

+This document compiles notes on differential geometry, general relativity and how they are implemented in this project.
+Writing these notes helps me anchor what i've learned, and can help me recall it in the future.
+Be aware that there might be errors or misconceptions, I am still far from being at ease with these subjects.

 ## Manifolds

 To represent spacetime, we start by describing the corresponding 4-dimensional